 Example 1: Retirement of a Partner

-Partners X, Y, and Z share profits in the ratio 4:3:2.
+Partners X, Y, and Z share profits in the ratio of 4:3:2.
 Partner Z retires, and X and Y decide to share profits equally (1:1).

 Old Ratios: